google-research/google-research/mol_dqn/README.md

 described in Zhou Z, Kearnes S, Li L, Zare RN, Riley P. Optimization of Molecules via Deep Reinforcement Learning; http://arxiv.org/abs/1810.08678.

-Note that the scripts are in an "under construction" state and will be updated shortly.
 The main library functions, such as the MDP definition in `chemgraph/mcts/molecules.py`, are of primary interest.

+Note that this implementation of the MDP has certain limitations, including (but not limited to):

+  * No support for modification of aromatic bonds.
+This includes bonds that are perceived as aromatic during parsing of the initial state.
+  * No support for multiple atom oxidation states.
+For example, it is not currently possible to generate CS(=O)C from an empty initial state, since the default oxidation state of sulfur is 2 and the MDP actions are based on the available valence without considering alternate oxidation states.

+See the paper for additional details.

 Here are the commands to produce the experimental results:
 ## Prepare